athanclark/goals/introduction.md

 Personal
 --------

-The following are some goals regarding your own personal journey, and formulating the right path:
+Goals regarding your own personal journey, and formulating the right path:

 -   SMART goals - short term and long term